 META error documentation link https://developers.facebook.com/documentation/business-messaging/whatsapp/support/error-codes

-Missing or too many parameters (Usually missing when used via flow; too many only in direct API calls to Meta)
+Missing or too many parameters (Usually missing when used via flow; too many only happens in direct API calls in Meta)

 Line breaks.

-Missing or too many parametersThe missing parameters usually happens when you don’t define a variable OR when there is a variable defined in the template but the variable field in the lead/deal is empty!
-So, since it’s empty, it will throw an error!
+Missing or Too many parametersThe missing parameters situation usually happens when you don’t set a variable OR when there is a variable set in the template but the variable field in the lead/deal is empty!
+So, because it’s empty, it will throw an error!

-The too many parameters, I’m almost sure this isn’t your case!
+The too many parameters, I’m almost sure that’s not your case!

-There can be an excess of parameters if you use API calls manually but not in a message block.
-Example: You set 2 variables in the template and sent 3, but this, again just to make it clear, only happens in direct API calls in Meta.
-There’s no way for this to happen through message blocks.
+There may be too many parameters if you use API calls manually but not through the message block.
+Example: You set 2 variables in the template and sent 3, but this, again just to be clear, only happens with direct API calls in Meta.
+There's no way for it to happen through message blocks.
 THIS is 99.99% of the time not the case, exceptions are when using an HTTP block making a call to META or via N8N or another system making direct calls to META.

-In short, did you get this error?
+In short, did this error show up?
 Check if the lead that threw the error has values in all variables!

 Line break inside the variableThe line break is one of the main triggers of error 132018.